-You can find curry leaves at almost any local Indian grocery store – they’re very cheap, usually no more than a dollar per pack.
+You can find curry leaves at almost any local Indian grocery store – they’re very cheap, usually only a dollar per pack.
 If you don’t live near an Indian store, then you can order them on Amazon though they will be more expensive.

 How to store curry leaves:

 I suggest putting them in a ziplock bag and storing them in your freezer (I do this all the time).
 Take them out and use them as needed!

 What is curry powder?

-Funny story, several years ago I went home to visit my parents.
-I was helping my mom cook in her kitchen and I asked her where she kept the curry powder.
+Funny story, when I first started cooking (many years ago), I was helping my mom in her kitchen and I asked her where she kept the curry powder.
 She looked at me like I was crazy.
-My mom, who grew up in India, had no idea what “curry powder” was…
+My mom, who grew up in India, had no idea what “curry powder” was.

 That’s because curry powder is a British invention.

-Yep.
-Curry powder isn’t even Indian… it’s just a pre-made spice mix that includes “Indian” spices like coriander, turmeric, cumin, cayenne, etc. Curry powder does not contain curry leaves.
+Curry powder isn’t Indian.
+It’s a pre-made spice mix that includes Indian spices like coriander, turmeric, cumin, cayenne, etc. Curry powder does not contain curry leaves.

-When it comes to authentic Indian recipes, you won’t find “curry powder” in a list of ingredients – and if you do, look for another recipe.
-For example, authentic Murgh Makhani (Butter Chicken), Navratan Korma, Goat Curry, will NOT have curry powder listed as an ingredient.
+When it comes to authentic Indian recipes, you won’t find “curry powder” in a list of ingredients – and if you do, search for another recipe.
+For example, authentic Murgh Makhani (Butter Chicken), Navratan Korma, and Goat Curry, will NOT have curry powder listed as an ingredient.